lpaios/gran-canaria-beaches/Readme.md

 ## Detail
-Check the current weather, water temperature and Ultraviolet index (electromagnetic radiation) You can show or hide the description in settings tab
+Check the current weather, water temperature and Ultraviolet index (electromagnetic radiation) You set your preference about show or hide the description in settings tab

 ![Detail](https://grancanariabeaches.baulen.com/repository/gran-canaria-beaches-detail.jpg "Detail")